Mending: An Ancient Craft for Modern Times

 Collectively, the idea of valuing and repairing our clothes rather than tossing them out seems to be picking up speed.
-Popular outlets like Martha Stewart, Spruce Crafts, and Interweave, a craft media company, have all helped to mainstream the art and craft of mending—even the rather fiddly technique of darning, a technique for repairing knit and woven textiles by mimicking the fabric structure around a tear or hole.
-Just in the past year, a few new books showcasing visible mending techniques have dropped, expanding the conversation along with the available resources (a few favorites are listed at the end of this article).
-Still, there are large knowledge gaps to be filled in.
+Martha Stewart, The Spruce Crafts, and Interweave have all helped to mainstream the art and craft of mending—even the rather fiddly technique of darning, a technique for repairing knit and woven textiles by mimicking the fabric structure around a tear or hole.
+Books like “Mending Life: A Handbook for Repairing Clothes and Hearts” and “The Art of Repair” provide reflections on the importance of mending, while social media hashtags like #visiblemending and #lovedclotheslast, which have more than 60 million TikTok views combined, showcase mending techniques and expand the conversation.
+(A few more favorites are listed at the end of this article).

-- Fibershed, a program partner of The Craftsmanship Initiative, offers many classes, events and workshops, with some now being made available online.
+- Fibershed, a program partner of The Craftsmanship Initiative, offers many classes, events, and workshops in mending and other sustainable skills, both in person and online.
 Check the website and growing artists’ directory for details.

 - “The Art of Repair” (Short Books, 2021), written Molly Martin.

 - “Mending Life: A Handbook for Repairing Clothes and Hearts,” (Sasquatch Press, 2020), written and illustrated by sisters Nina and Sonya Montenegro.